Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Kurunjang, placing the area among the bottom 25% of areas assessed nationally

-This suggests new construction is keeping pace with or exceeding demand, offering more buyer options and enabling population growth that might surpass current expectations.
-The average expected construction cost value of new properties is $701,000, indicating a focus on premium segment development.
-There have been $119,000 in commercial approvals this financial year, reflecting the area's residential nature.
-Compared to Greater Melbourne, Kurunjang has significantly lower construction levels (90.0% below regional average per person), which typically reinforces demand and pricing for existing dwellings.
-This level is also below national average, suggesting mature market conditions and possible planning constraints.
+This indicates that new construction is meeting or exceeding demand, providing more options for buyers and potentially driving population growth beyond current projections.
+The average expected construction cost of new properties is $701,000, suggesting a focus on premium segment developments.
+This financial year, Kurunjang has seen $119,000 in commercial approvals, reflecting its residential nature.
+Compared to Greater Melbourne, Kurunjang's construction levels are 90.0% below the regional average per person.
+This constrained new construction typically reinforces demand and pricing for existing dwellings.

 Frequently Asked Questions - Development